tranguyenxuwu/epub-translate-ml/README.md

-# Translate Your Favorite Light Novel to Your Favorite Languae ( currenly Vietnamese )
+# Translate Your Favorite Light Novel to Your Favorite Language
+(Currently supports Vietnamese)

+This project leverages machine learning to translate EPUB files into high-quality PDF documents.
+Whether you're a light novel enthusiast or simply want to explore stories in your preferred language, this tool provides an efficient and user-friendly workflow.

+## Features
-A machine learning project for translating EPUB files to PDF.
+- Translate EPUB files to other languages (initially Vietnamese).
+- Outputs translations in well-formatted PDF files.
+- Utilizes Google Colab for GPU acceleration.
+- Simple integration with ngrok for API handling.

 ## How to Use

+0. **Activate vitural enviroment** python -m venv venv source venv/bin/activate    # macOS/Linux
+venv\Scripts\activate       # Windows

 1. **Create an ngrok account**
    Sign up at [ngrok](https://ngrok.com/) and get your API key.